Excessive Speeding Tickets

 The four tests that need to be performed are:

-- The “self-test” — the officer depresses the trigger and four “8’s” appear , functionally it means the gun can turn on.
+- The “self-test” — the officer depresses the trigger and four “8s” appear .
+Functionally, this means the gun can turn on.

-- And the “delta distance velocity test” (delta/distance test) or the “calibration test” (collectively “four tests”) — the officer uses two physical items (such as telephone poles or concrete pillars) with known distances.
-The laser is shined sequentially at those items, and number shown should match the difference in the distance between those two items.
+- The “delta distance velocity test” (delta/distance test) or the “calibration test” (collectively “four tests”) — the officer uses two physical items (such as telephone poles or concrete pillars) with known distances.
+The laser is shined sequentially at those items, and the number shown should match the difference in the distance between those two items.